bcgov/ExchangeLabOps/docs/Agile-in-the-BCPS/readme.md

 Public servants are seeking ways to better deliver services that meet citizen expectations in a complex, fast-changing world.
 This means abandoning traditional approaches, which often assume:

 * we can predict the outcomes of our work over long periods of time,
-* manage complexity with increasingly large and complex systems, and
+* manage complexity with increasingly large and complex projects, and
 * know people's needs without talking to them.

 It also means re-training and gaining competency in new mindset and methods that enable us to navigate change and new opportunties.
 With  an "Agile" approach, teams can to respond to unpredictable change through: